2020PB/police-brutality/all-locations.md

 Protestors kneeling in the street are approached by a line of police in riot gear.
 Police beat them with their shields, shove them, and appear to be arresting them when a riot round is fired and the camera moves.

-tags: beat, shove, shield, arrest
+tags: beat, shove, shield, arrest, protestor

 id: ca-losangeles-28